Support Center

 Mac App: The color bar floats on screen and you can drag it anywhere.
 Your position is saved automatically.

 Yes!
-If you have both versions installed on the same computer, your colors sync automatically between Chrome and the Mac app.
+If you have the Chrome extension and a desktop app (Mac or Windows) on the same computer, your colors sync automatically via native messaging.

-Changes made in Chrome appear in the Mac app, and vice versa.
-No account or cloud sync required - it all happens locally.
+Changes made in Chrome appear in the desktop app, and vice versa.
+No account needed - it all happens locally on your computer.

 Colors also sync across all browser tabs in real-time.